Screen Time

 Weekly Digest

 Section titled “Weekly Digest”Every Sunday at 6 PM, a digest is sent via Signal and push notification.
-Contents: average bedtime for the week, number of overrides, credits earned and redeemed, any guest device activity.
+Contents: average bedtime for the week, number of overrides, credits earned and redeemed, any guest device activity — and, on QoS-class boxes, a per-kid top-3 app line straight from the Firewalla’s native app tracker (Kid apps: Youtube 4h12 · Fortnite 0h45).
+Apple Screen Time tells you “Entertainment: 6 hours” and calls it insight; the box names names.
 It’s the parental equivalent of a sprint retrospective, except the sprint is “did the 12-year-old go to bed on time.”

 Enforcement Resilience

 Section titled “Enforcement Resilience”The system enforces curfews through Firewalla’s API, but APIs fail.
-The Firewalla Purple’s policy:delete endpoint has a known firmware bug where it returns “invalid policy” for every PID.
-If you trust the API alone, devices get blocked at night and never unblocked in the morning.
+The box is a Firewalla Gold Pro; the earlier Purple’s policy:delete returned “invalid policy” for every PID, a firmware bug that meant trusting the API alone got devices blocked at night and never unblocked in the morning.
+The bug is fixed upstream now, but the defenses it forced are load-bearing and stay.

 Three layers of defense: